 If you have only a few chickens and nobody nearby to look after them, you could consider one of these options:

 If you are renting a country cottage within reasonable driving distance, it may be possible to pack up your chickens and coop as well.
 Check with the property owner first, and try to find out about possible local predators.
-In an unknown area there may be new dangers, so be wary about letting chickens out to free-range.
+There may be new dangers in an unknown area, so be wary about letting chickens out to free-range.

 Tips on moving chickens

 Change and travel are stressful for chickens, and they quickly succumb to overheating, so try to move them at night and keep their journey as short as possible.